 Node implementations should consider restricting which opcodes and storage slots validation frames can access, similar to ERC-7562.
 This isolates transactions from each other and limits mass invalidation vectors.

 It’s recommended that to validate the transaction, a specific frame structure is enforced and the amount of gas that is expended executing the validation phase must be limited.
-Once the frame exits with APPROVE(0x2), it can be included in the mempool and propagated to peers safely.
+Once the validation prefix reaches payer approval via APPROVE(APPROVE_PAYMENT) or APPROVE(APPROVE_PAYMENT_AND_EXECUTION), the transaction can be included in the mempool and propagated to peers safely.

-For deployment of the sender account in the first frame, the mempool must only allow specific and known deployer factory contracts to be used as frame.target, to ensure deployment is deterministic and independent of chain state.
+For deployment of the sender account in the first frame, the mempool must only allow the EIP-7997 deterministic factory predeploy as frame.target, to ensure deployment is deterministic and independent of chain state.

 In general, it can be assumed that handling of frame transactions imposes similar restrictions as EIP-7702 on mempool relay, i.e. only a single transaction can be pending for an account that uses frame transactions.